Helping Tampa Employees Receive the Unpaid Overtime They Deserve

 A worker covered by the FLS must receive 1.5 times (time and a half) his or her regular rate of pay for each hour worked over 40.
 Just because you are paid a salary does not mean you are exempt from the FLS.
 Generally, any worker whose annual salary is less than $23,600 ($455 per week) can be paid overtime.
 Salaried workers who earn more than $455 per week can receive overtime unless their job duties classify them as exempt.

 Workers who earn tips such as bartenders and servers are generally entitled to overtime pay if they work more than 40 hours in a week.
 An employer is prohibited from substituting overtime pay for comp time or any other kind of payment when a worker puts in more than 40 hours in week.
 As for lunch breaks, an employer can deduct time take for breaks that exceed 20 minutes and that are actually taken and not merely scheduled.

 - Independent Contractor

-The FLSA does not cover independent contractors.
+The FLS does not cover independent contractors.
 Your employer considers you an independent contractor if you are given a 1099 form instead of a W-2 form.
 However, you could still be due overtime pay if the nature of your working relationship with your employer is such that you are, in reality, an employee and not an independent contractor.
-The experienced Tampa FLSA attorneys at Lieser Skaff Alexander can help you analyze the various factors that determine whether you should be covered by the FLSA.
+The experienced Tampa FLS attorneys at Lieser Skaff can help you analyze the various factors that determine whether you should be covered by the FLS.